roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 npm init
 ```

-Press Return through all of the prompts accepting the defaults.
+Press ENTER through all of the prompts accepting the defaults.
 In a real project, you would fill out at least some of the fields and probably be inside of a folder managed by Git.

 Next, use NPM to install the Google Cloud client libraries for Node:
 ``` bash